meshgridgame/meshgrid/readme.md

 * **Piece** - Something placed on to the board at a certain location, which also includes Stats that affect gameplay.
 Pieces don't exist as a separate class, but are defined by their Loc and Stat values.
 * **Stats** - Statistics for each game piece (eg: shape, orientation, alive vs dead, HP, etc.), arranged into a single array.
 * **Loc** - Location vectors for each piece, arranged into a single array.
+* **Tiles** - An array of squares (like a chess board), hexes, etc. where each square/hex/etc. contains a 1D array of Stats properties.
+Each individual square/hex/etc. may be referred to as a Tile.

 ### _2.c Future Features_